MidoriSusanna/Happy-Leaf/README.md

 ![Empty comment messagge](read.me_pics/features/empty-comment-mess.png)
 ![Blank comment message](read.me_pics/features/blank-comment-mess.png)

-7. The contact form also has some validatio messages: an alert for the privacy checkbox and the thank you message after submission.
+7. The contact form also has some validatin messages: an alert for the privacy checkbox and the thank you message after submission.

 ## Admin Panel